What Are Some Common Ways Insurance Companies Try to Get Out of Paying Claims?

 While it may seem unfair for an insurer to turn down your claim, it is by no means uncommon.
 However, that is not to say that you should feel that denials are the default.
 The AARP estimates that an average of 1.4 billion health insurance claims are filed annually.

-On average, 5% to 10% of health insurance claims are denied by an insurer, meaning you have the likelihood of your claim being approved nine times out of ten.
+On average, 5% to 10% of health insurance claims are denied by an insurer, with many companies denying claims based on various factors, including evidence found online.
+This means you have the likelihood of your claim being approved nine times out of ten.
 This should comfort those worried that their claims will inevitably be denied.
 However, it is naturally little comfort for those who have been dismissed before and understand the frustration that can cause.

 What Reasons Do Insurance Companies Give for Claim Denials?